kwehmeyer/Spotify.jl/docs/src/index.md

 Right now, 40 API functions have been written, roughly tested and organized by sub-modules as defined in Spotify's documentation:

-Albums, Artists, Browse, Episodes, Follow, Library Markets, Personalization, Player, Playlists, Search Shows, Tracks, UsersProfile, (Objects)
+Albums, Artists, Browse, Episodes, Follow, Library Markets, Player, Playlists, Search, Shows, Tracks, Users

 Help wanted in adding the still-missing functions!

 Ouput from function calls is JSON3 objects, which can be readily manipulated in the REPL or in other packages.